SoroushVahidi/SoroushVahidi/README.md

 Hi
 I am Soroush Vahidi, a student of computer science at NJIT.
-I am interested in theoretical computer science like algorithms, and image processing.
+I am interested in theoretical computer science (like algorithms and optimization), Parallel Computing, and image processing.